-Although our distribution policy is to use our cash flow from operations to pay dividends, our charter permits us to pay dividends from any source, including offering proceeds, borrowings and sales of assets.
+Although our distribution policy is to use our cash flow from operations to pay dividends, our charter permits us to pay dividends from any source, including offering proceeds (inclusive of proceeds from sales of shares under the Plan), borrowings and sales of assets.
 Until the proceeds from this offering are fully invested and from time to time during the operational stage, we may not generate sufficient cash flow from operations to fund dividends.
-If we pay dividends from financings, the net proceeds from this or future offerings or other sources other than our cash flow from operations, we will have less funds available for investments in real estate properties and other real estate-related assets and the number of real estate properties that we invest in and the overall return to our stockholders may be reduced.
-If we fund dividends from operations available for distribution in future periods, and accordingly your overall return may be reduced.
+If we pay dividends from financings, the net proceeds from this or future offerings, including proceeds from sales of shares under the Plan, or other sources other than our cash flow from operations, we will have less funds available for investments in real estate properties and other real estate-related assets and the number of real estate properties that we invest in and the overall return to our stockholders may be reduced.
+If we fund dividends from borrowings, our interest expense and other financing costs, as well as the repayment of such borrowings, will reduce our earnings and cash flow from operations available for distribution in future periods, and accordingly your overall return may be reduced.
 If we fund dividends from the sale of assets, this will affect our ability to generate cash flows from operations in future periods.

-Disruptions in the financial markets or deteriorating economic conditions could adversely impact the commercial real estate market as well as the market for equity-related investments generally, which could hinder our ability to implement our business strategy and generate returns to you.
+Disruptions in the financial markets or deteriorating economic conditions could adversely impact the commercial real estate market as well as the market for equityrelated investments generally, which could hinder our ability to implement our business strategy and generate returns to you.